 Given these statistics, it makes sense to protect yourself.

-Financial agreements are especially useful if one of you is bringing more assets to the relationship than the other, or if one partner is in line to receive a substantial inheritance.
+Financial agreements can be especially useful if one of you is bringing more assets to the relationship than the other, or if one partner is in line to receive a substantial inheritance.

-They also make sense if either one of you - or both - has children from a previous relationship you want to protect financially, or if you simply want to avoid going to court if your relationship ends.
+They can also make sense if either one of you - or both - has children from a previous relationship you want to protect financially, or if you want to try to avoid going to court if your relationship ends.

 How do we set up a financial agreement?